lschpmn/video-player/README.md

 streaming on that Chromecast, this application will give you basic media controls of whatever is streaming.
 The application also allows you to stream your own content to Chromecast.
 The content needs to already be compatible with Chromecast, (mp4 almost always works, other file types are hit-and-miss).
-The application starts up a mini server that exposes the file you want to play, sending a url of that to Chromecast.
+The application starts up a mini server that exposes the file you want to play, and the application sends that url to Chromecast.